 How to attract and retain planning talent in the future?

-The future of planning | Part III
+The future of planning, part III

 In 10 years’ time, planning will be a whole different ballgame.
-Now is the time to start preparing – in terms of technology, talent, and organisation.
-In a series of 3 articles, we will share our views on the future of planning.
+Now is the time to start preparing – in terms of technology, talent, and organization.
+In a series articles, we will share our views on the future of planning.
 In the current article we will discuss how new activities and automated tasks will significantly change job profiles and planning roles, and what this means in terms of talent management: attracting and retaining the right people.

 - From new technologies to new planning activities